 In recent times, some companies have started offering a working-from-home allowance covering several expenses and equipment that are necessary for working from home, such as a computer, appropriate desk and chair, and similar items.

 While it is not considered part of the Fukuri Kosei system, there are some types of leave that are mandatory under Japanese law.
+As it was the case with the Fukuri Kosei system, there are also certain eligibility requirements for various types of leaves.
+Below, we will list some of the leaves that can be taken in Japan.

 Leave can be provided for special occasions such as family funerals or your wedding.
 In some cases, companies may offer additional leave for birthdays or other occasions.